cogeotiff/rio-tiler/README.md

     $ zip -r9q package.zip vendored/*
 ```

+### Overview

+Create tiles using one of these rio_tiler modules: `main`, `sentinel2`, `landsat8`, `cbers`.

+The `main` module can create mercator tiles and get the bounds of any satellite imagery in an AWS S3 bucket that you have read access to.
+The other, mission specific, modules can also return metadata.

 ### Usage

-There are four modues that can create tiles: `main`, `sentinel2`, `landsat8`, `cbers`.
-The `main` module can create mercator tiles and get the bounds of any satellite imagery in an AWS S3 bucket that you have read access to.
-The mission specific modules can also return metadata.

-The primary method of each of the tiling modules is `tile()`.
-Here is an example of getting a Landsat8 tile.
+Get a Landsat8 tile.

 ```
 from rio_tiler import landsat8